Statistical Models for Repeated Categorical Ratings: The R Package rater: Introduction

+We illustrate our methods and software using two examples where the raters are healthcare practitioners: one with anaesthetists rating the health of patients, and another with dentists assessing the health of teeth.
+In both examples, we are interested in obtaining more accurate health assessments by combining all of the experts' ratings rather than using the ratings of a single expert, as well as estimating the accuracy of each expert and characterising the types of errors they make.

-The paper is organised as follows. \autoref{sec:data-formats} describes the various data formats that are accepted. \autoref{sec:models} introduces the Dawid--Skene model and several extensions. \autoref{sec:implementation} briefly describes the implementation and goes into more detail about some of the more interesting aspects, followed by an exposition of the technique called Rao--Blackwellization in \autoref{sec:rao-blackwellization}, which is connected with many aspects of the implementation. \autoref{sec:usage} introduces the user interface of \pkg{rater} along with some examples. \autoref{sec:summary} concludes with a discussion of the potential uses of the model.
+Our paper is organised as follows. \hyperlink{sec:data-formats}{Section 2} describes the various data formats that can be used with the function implemented in the package. \hyperlink{sec:models}{Section 4} introduces the Dawid--Skene model and several of its extensions. \hyperlink{sec:implementation}{Section 5} briefly describes the implementation and goes into more detail about some of the more interesting aspects, followed by an exposition of the technique called Rao--Blackwellization in \hyperlink{sec:rao-blackwellization}{Section 6}, which is connected with many aspects of the implementation. \hyperlink{sec:usage}{Section 7} introduces the user interface of \CRANpkg{rater} along with some examples. \hyperlink{sec:summary}{Section 8} concludes with a discussion of the potential uses of the model.